ricky40403/DSQ/README.md

 ### Note
 ```
-note that is has not been test yet
+note that this has not been test yet
 ```